Battle of the Hellespont (321 BC)

-The Battle of the Hellespont took place in 321 BC between the armies of Craterus and Neoptolemus against Eumenes.
+The Battle of the Hellespont took place in 321 or 320 BC between the armies of Craterus and Neoptolemus against Eumenes.
 It was part of the wars between Alexander's successors.
 Eumenes and Neoptolemus were sent by Perdiccas to prevent Craterus crossing the Hellespont into Asia, but Neoptolemus deserted to join Craterus.
 Eumenes won the battle, and both Craterus and Neoptolemus were killed.

 Prelude

 The death of Alexander the Great in 323 BC threw his empire into a state of political and military turmoil, with his generals and governors splitting up the empire as his “Successors” (the Diadochi).

 Perdiccas inherited the main Macedonian army and the title ‘regent of the Asiatic Empire.’
 He also tried to marry Alexander’s sister Cleopatra of Macedon, which would have given him a claim to the Macedonian throne.
 Because of this a coalition of other successors formed against him.
 An army under Craterus was sent to Asia to confront Perdiccas and his allies.
 Perdiccas sent Eumenes and Neoptolemus with an army to the Hellespont to prevent Craterus from crossing into Asia.
 Neoptolemus, jealous of Eumenes, deserted with a few hundred horse and joined forces with Craterus.